 A saline IV you would get in the hospital provides 9 grams (9000 mg) or 1.62 (1 5/8 tsp) teaspoons of salt (Wikipedia).
 Lets say you get 3 liters of saline IV every 24 hours.
 This is about 4.875 teaspoons of salt or 27 grams (27,000 mg).
 Then add an additional teaspoon in the food you eat.
 That is about 28 grams (on the high side).

 To further complicate this, unprocessed salt has a lower sodium content that refined salt.
 Some sites disagree but the salt companies who sell the salt have provided independent lab results saying there is less sodium content.
 This is not a license to eat more.
-You are just getting a better quality of salt and trace minerals.
+You are just getting a better quality of salt along with the trace minerals.

 A. Every time you drink water as part of the protocol.
 If you are drinking water during a meal, since that is not the protocol and since you probably salted your food, it would not be necessary.
 For the 5 or 6 times you drink water as part of the protocol, and more if it is hot or you are working out or are in a dry condition, you would take the salt.

 You would never double up on the salt.
 So if you did the three minute challenge, you would not need to do the salt in addition to what was in the challenge.
 If you drink the Electric Green drink, you would not need to do extra salt, only what was in the drink.Back to Top

 A. For those just starting out and testing the Water Cures protocol or those using salt as an antihistamine, there is a slightly different protocol.

 If you are using the salt as an antihistamine...hold the salt in your mouth for 60 seconds.
 Then remove it from your mouth.
 Some will spit it into a sink or put it onto a paper napkin to dispose of.

 Once out, you can wait a minute and then repeat for another 60 seconds.